 Students have the opportunity to participate in a variety of activities both inside and outside the classroom.
 Students are encouraged to “think big” as the second through fifth grade classes present projects at school-wide events.
 These events include the second grade Rainforest Cafe, the third grade Young Authors’ Day, the fourth grade Economic Expo, and the fifth grade Wax Museum.
 Sixth graders spend all year practicing servant leadership in a special program called Sixth Grade Scholars.
 All students, kindergarten through fifth grade participate in a musical production during the year, while the sixth graders participate in either beginning band or beginning choir.

 The Eagle 14 code of conduct was created to proactively guide each student's interpersonal and intrapersonal relationships.
-Elementary students memorize the Eagle 14 and recite it every Monday to begin the week.
+Elementary students memorize the Eagle 14 and recite it each morning to begin the day.
 Teachers and students reference the Eagle 14 throughout each day.

 Sixth Grade Scholars